Yougain/burmilla_os_efi/README.md

-## rancher_os_efi
+## burmilla_os_efi
-# create_rancheros_efi_iso
+# create_bumillaos_efi_iso
   A script for creating an iso image of RancherOS installer with EFI.<br>
-  You can directly login through SSH by username, 'rancher' and password, 'rancher', because "rancher.password=rancher" has been already set in kernel parameters of grub-setting of this iso image.<br>
+  You can directly login through SSH by username, 'burmilla' and password, 'burmilla', because "burmilla.password=burmilla" has been already set in kernel parameters of grub-setting of this iso image.<br>
   CAUTION: Do not alter label of iso image.
-The label must be 'rancheros', or installer fails.<br>
+The label must be 'bumillaos', or installer fails.<br>
   ```
-  $ ./create_rancheros_efi_iso
+  $ ./create_bumillaos_efi_iso
   　...... # Downloading RancherOS and Ubuntu iso images.
   　...... # Copy files with EFI function from Ubuntu iso image to a new RancherOS iso image.
-  　# You get ~/rancheros_efi/rancheros-v1.x.x.efi.iso finally.
+  　# You get ~/bumillaos_efi/bumillaos-v1.x.x.efi.iso finally.
-  $ ls ~/rancheros_efi
+  $ ls ~/bumillaos_efi
-  rancheros-v1.5.8.efi.iso  rancheros-v1.5.8.iso  ubuntu-22.04.1-live-server-amd64.iso
+  bumillaos-v1.5.8.efi.iso  bumillaos-v1.5.8.iso  ubuntu-22.04.1-live-server-amd64.iso
   ```
-# install_rancheros_on_btrfs
+# install_bumillaos_on_btrfs
 A scpipt for installing RancherOS on btrfs partition created in /dev/sda of a baremetal server.<br>
-After booting up by rancheros-v1.x.x.efi.iso, execute following command from your terminal.
+After booting up by bumillaos-v1.x.x.efi.iso, execute following command from your terminal.
  ```
-$ ./install_rancheros_on_btrfs \
+$ ./install_bumillaos_on_btrfs \
 	[server name] \
 	[server's ssh port number after installation] \
 	[dhcp-provided ip address during installation] \
 	[server's fixed ip address after installation]

 For example,
-$ ./install_rancheros_on_btrfs main_sv 2022 192.168.0.11 192.168.0.201
+$ ./install_bumillaos_on_btrfs main_sv 2022 192.168.0.11 192.168.0.201
  ```
 If you omit ssh port number, it will be randomly decided by the script.
-Public key, ~/.ssh/id_ed25519 in your terminal will be registered as an authorized key for user, 'rancher'.
-The server name (or new ip if it is omitted), ssh port number and user 'rancher' will be registered in ~/.ssh/config, and you can logon simply by executing 'ssh [server name]' from your terminal.
+Public key, ~/.ssh/id_ed25519 in your terminal will be registered as an authorized key for user, 'burmilla'.
+The server name (or new ip if it is omitted), ssh port number and user 'burmilla' will be registered in ~/.ssh/config, and you can logon simply by executing 'ssh [server name]' from your terminal.
 Net

-# install_rancheros_on_raid_lvm (discontinued)
+# install_bumillaos_on_raid_lvm (discontinued)
 A scpipt for installing RancherOS on a lvm/raid partition in a hard disk of a baremetal server.<br>
-After booting up by rancheros-v1.x.x.efi.iso, set password for user, 'rancher' with 'rancher' (same as user name) as follows.
+After booting up by bumillaos-v1.x.x.efi.iso, set password for user, 'burmilla' with 'burmilla' (same as user name) as follows.
  ```
  Autologin default
- [rancher@rancher ~]$ sudo passwd rancher
+ [burmilla@burmilla ~]$ sudo passwd burmilla
- Changing passwd for rancher
+ Changing passwd for burmilla
- New password: (typing 'rancher')
+ New password: (typing 'burmilla')
  Bad passwrod: similar to username
- Retype password: (typing 'rancher')
+ Retype password: (typing 'burmilla')
- passwd: password for rancher changed by root
+ passwd: password for burmilla changed by root
  ```
  Chek the IP address (xxx.xxx.xxx.xxx) of the new server.
  ```
- [rancher@rancher ~]$ ip addr show dev eth0 | grep inet
+ [burmilla@burmilla ~]$ ip addr show dev eth0 | grep inet
  2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000
     inet xxx.xxx.xxx.xxx/24 brd xxx.xxx.xxx.255 scope global eth0
  ```
  Execute the script from your terminal.
-The script uses default server name, 'rancher'.
+The script uses default server name, 'burmilla'.
  ```
- $ ./install_rancheros_on_raid_lvm xxx.xxx.xxx.xxx
+ $ ./install_bumillaos_on_raid_lvm xxx.xxx.xxx.xxx
    ...... # your ssh public key will be registered.
    ...... # LVM Patition, /dev/vg0/lv0 will be created on raid device /dev/md127 on /dev/sda5
    ...... # reboot